hpe-storage/scod/docs/partners/vmware/index.md

 <small>
  <sup>1</sup> = Feature comparison based upon HPE CSI Driver for Kubernetes 2.4.0 and the vSphere Container Storage Plug-in 3.1.2<br />
  <sup>2</sup> = HPE and VMware fully support features listed as GA for their respective CSI drivers.<br />
- <sup>3</sup> = The HPE Remote Copy Peer Persistence feature of the HPE CSI Driver for Kubernetes is only available with HPE Alletra Storage MP, Alletra 9000, Primera and 3PAR storage systems.<br />
+ <sup>3</sup> = The HPE Remote Copy Peer Persistence feature of the HPE CSI Driver for Kubernetes is only available with HPE Alletra Storage MP B10000, Alletra 9000, Primera and 3PAR storage systems.<br />
  <sup>4</sup> = Peer Persistence is an HPE Storage specific platform feature that isn't abstracted up to the vSphere Container Storage Plug-in.
 Peer Persistence works with the vSphere Container Storage Plug-in when using VMFS datastores.
 </small>